Layers

 Group layer icon

 Group layers can be placed both in the timeline and inside of drawings.
+Groups in the timeline can be used to loop their contents.

 Drawing Layers#